Careers

 QUALIFICATIONS

-- Good work habits, problem-solving ability, attention to detail, administrative and organizational skills.
+- Strong work habits, problem-solving ability, attention to detail, administrative and organizational skills, and managerial skills.

 - Demonstrated intermediate to advanced computer skills (Microsoft Office experience required).

-- Commitment to Family Law CASA’s vision, mission and values.
+- Commitment to Family Law CASA’s mission and values.

 EDUCATION

-- An undergraduate degree, or any combination of education and experience, will qualify a candidate for this position.
+- An associate degree, or any combination of education and experience, will qualify a candidate for this position.
 Education acquired outside of the United States is welcome.

 LANGUAGE PROFICIENCY